racinmat/PHPOgameBot/readme.md

 TODO
 -----
 - add command read players score.
 Add showing of players who have big difference between total (or economic) score and military score - potentional farms
-- add incoming resources to calculation of time to process some command which needs these resources
 - skip repetitious probing when too few slots is available
-- refactor waitings in fleet sending to waitForText or something like that, to speed up probes sending.
-Maybe add parameter slow, which will enable additional random waiting
 - refactor buildings, ships and defense in to embeddable.
 And refactor researches too.
 - fleetsave from main planet.
 Fleetsave only in pauses between two enhancements.
 Fleetsave only resources that are not needed
 - consider using only FacebookWebDriver and use modified CodeceptionWebDriver for syntax sugar.
 No asserts, only returing values and elements